-(CUMBERLAND, WESTMORELAND, DURHAM, AND NORTHUMBERLAND.)
+(CUMBERLAND, WESTMORELAND, DURHAM, AND NORTHUMBERLAND

-HAT part of England which lies to the north of the estuary of the Tees and Morecambe Bay forms a distinct geographical region of transition, which connects the south of the island with North Britain.
-The mountainous peninsula of Cumbria is still bounded by another gulf in the north, namely, the Solway Firth, which penetrates into the land to within 60 miles of the German Ocean.
+penetrates into the land to within 60 miles of the German Ocean.
 The tidal currents which ascend the rivers falling on the one hand into the Irish Sea, and on the other into the German Ocean, approach within 50 miles of each other.

 The Pennine chain, which begins to the north of Derby, and bounds the basins of the Trent and Ouse on the west, separates farther north the basin of the Eden from that of the Tees, and finally coalesces with the Cheviot Hills on the Scotch frontier.
 The highest summit of the entire chain, the Cross Fell (2,928 feet), rises in this northern portion.
-But the Silurian and granitic mountains, which are attached to the "backbone" of England by a transversal ridge of moderate elevation, are more lofty still.
-When the weather is favourable the traveller who climbs these, the proudest mountains of all England, sees spread beneath him nearly the whole of the Irish Sea, together with the hills that Whilst ascending them he successively passes through different Starting from the smiling country, abounding in orchards, at their foot, he traverses the pine woods which clothe their lower slopes, and finally emerges upon the fells, which yield nought but ling and bracken. topmost summits are clad with verdure only during summer and autumn, for in winter and spring they are either covered with snow, or their scant vegetation is tinged a russet brown by the frost.
+But the Silurian and granitic mouutains, which are attached to the "backbone" of England by a transversal ridge of moderate elevation, are more lofty still.
+When the weather is favourable the traveller who climbs these, the proudest mountains of all England, sees spread beneath him nearly the whole of the Irish Sea, together with the hills that Whilst ascending them he successively passes through different zones or climates.
+Starting from the smiling country, abounding in orchards, at their foot, he traverses the pine woods which clothe their lower slopes, and finally emerges upon the fells, which yield nought but ling and bracken.
+The topmost summits are clad with verdure only during summer and autumn, for in winter and spring they are either covered with snow, or their scant vegetation is tinged a russet brown by the frost.
 As they face the moisture-laden south-westerly winds, the amount of precipitation is enormous, averaging about 80 inches a year, and even reaching 16 feet in some localities, where the clouds are entrapped in hollows on the mountain sides, from which they cannot escape.
 Torrent rains and violent snow-storms are phenomena of ordinary occurrence, and in the depth of winter it is often impossible to ascend the highest summits.